-You may be wondering why speaker cables are unbalanced considering the fact that unbalanced cables are at risk of picking up noise and causing signal quality issues.
+You may be wondering why speaker cables are unbalanced because unbalanced cables are at risk of picking up noise and causing signal quality issues.

-An unbalanced cable is simply a cable that is built in such a way that it does not provide protection against interference or noise.
+An unbalanced cable is simply a cable that is built in such a way that it does not protect against interference or noise.
 Balanced cables however do provide this protection.

 As such, why aren’t speaker cables balanced to prevent interference/noise and signal loss?

-Well, unbalanced cables are actually fine for devices and instruments that use instrument-level output like guitars, basses, and keyboards.
-However, as the signal traves further, up to 25 feet and beyond, it will pick up a considerable amount of noise and become very weak.
+Well, unbalanced cables are fine for devices and instruments that use instrument-level output like guitars, basses, and keyboards.
+However, as the signal travels further, up to 25 feet and beyond, it will pick up a considerable amount of noise and become very weak.

 The advantage of speaker cables however is that they are often used with systems that provide considerable gain or amplification.
 This means that the signal will be amplified by devices like power amplifiers and mixers in your system.
 As such, the signal can be much larger than the signal that comes through an instrument cable.